Grzegorz Błaszczyk

-Grzegorz Błaszczyk (born 1953 in Poznań) is Polish historian, professor at the Adam Mickiewicz University.
+Grzegorz Błaszczyk (born 1953 in Poznań) is a Polish historian, professor at the Adam Mickiewicz University.

 He graduated from the Adam Mickiewicz University in 1977 and gained a Ph.D. from this university in 1983.
 In 1993 he passed his habilitation.
 In 1999 Błaszczyk gained the title of professor.

 He specializes in the history of Grand Duchy of Lithuania.
-Author of 11 books and more than 100 other publications.
+He is the author of 11 books and more than 100 other publications.